Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Introduction

-Perimeter and area are both invariant valuations, that is, given a union of convex sets (polyconvex) $U$, they satisfy $f(T(U))=f(U)$ for any isometry $T$, $f(U\cup V)=f(U)+f(V)-f(U\cap V)$, and $f(\varnothing)=0$. $f(U\cup V)=f(U)+f(V)-f(U\cap V)$ if and only if the energy depends only on immediately neighboring sites, as repeated application of the equation decomposes the energy function into a sum over faces, edges, and vertices.
-This decomposition property means the distribution within a given region depends only on its boundary; such a distribution is called a Markov field.
-For an infinite graph with finite fundamental domain, the dual faces are always compact and polygonal, so their union is polyconvex, and any isometrically invariant Markov Hamiltonian on binary assignments is a valuation, up to a constant term for the energy of the empty set.
-Hadwiger's theorem describes the set of all valuations explicitly:
+A \emph{valuation} is a function $H$ assigning real numbers to polyconvex subsets of $\mathbb{R}^d$ (where a polyconvex set is one that is a finite union of bounded convex sets) such that $H(\varnothing)=0$ and $H(U\cup V)=H(U)+H(V)-H(U\cap V)$.
+Functions satisfying the latter equation have the \emph{Markov property}.
+If $H$ also satisfies $H(T(U))=H(U)$ for all isometries $T$, then $H$ is called an \emph{invariant valuation}.
+The Markov property implies that the Gibbs distribution induced by $H$ within a given region depends only on its boundary; if the configuration space assigns positive probability to all possible assignments from the set to the lattice, such a distribution is called a Markov random field.
+For an infinite planar graph with finite fundamental domain, the dual faces are always compact and polygonal, meaning their union is polyconvex, so any isometrically invariant Markov Hamiltonian on binary assignments is an invariant valuation, up to a constant term for the energy of the empty set.
+Hadwiger's theorem describes the set of all such functions explicitly: \begin{theorem}[Hadwiger's Theorem\cite{H56}] In two dimensions, every invariant valuation must be a linear combination of perimeter, area, and Euler characteristic. \end{theorem} Recall that in two dimensions Euler characteristic $\chi$ can be expressed as